jimmyangel/rikitrakilambda/README.md

 ```

 Tests are written with Jest and mock AWS SDK clients for deterministic results.
 Each handler has a corresponding ```*.test.mjs file``` under ```tests/unit```.

+## Contributing

+Developers interested in contributing are welcome to use their own AWS dev accounts to test and validate changes.
+These accounts are not managed by the project maintainers.
+All contributions should be submitted via pull requests, which will be reviewed for alignment with project standards before merging.

 ---
 *This project was developed with the assistance of Microsoft Copilot.*